MolSSI/QCFractal/docs/source/index.rst

 Workflows
 ---------
 QCFractal supports several high-throughput contexts:
- - Ensembles of single point quantum chemistry comptuations.
+ - Ensembles of single point quantum chemistry computations.
  - Procedures such as geometry optimization, finite different gradients and Hessians, and complete basis set extrapolations.
  - Complex scenarios such as the `OpenFF <http://openforcefield.org>`_ torsion scan workflow: